nathanallen242/cap4773/README.md

   - Description: ~3.1 million rows containing repository-related information within the GitHub ecosystem; more repository-centric.

 ### Method
-For detailed methodologies, please follow the specific directory linked to each research question.
+For detailed methodologies, please refer to the research paper.
 ### Results
-For comprehensive results, please consult the specific directory for each research question.
+For comprehensive results, please refer to the research paper.

 ### Discussion
-For detailed discussions, insights, and interpretations, navigate to the relevant directory as per each research question.
+For detailed discussions, insights, and interpretations, please refer to the research paper.

 ### References
 Consult this section for a list of all academic and technical resources referenced in our research. *(0.5% common grade weight)*